barnabas243/lscc-website/content/collections/pages/en/who-we-are.md

       -
         id: m6ry09yg
         title: 'Our Mission'
-        content: 'Our mission is to encounter God in every aspect of life, to experience His transformative power, and to arise as a community of believers, empowered by the Holy Spirit, to boldly share the gospel with those around us and beyond.'
+        content: 'Our mission is to encounter God in every aspect of life, to experience His transformative power.'
         background_color: '#cf554a'
         text_color: '#F8F8F8'
         type: card